 Every family has a “family game.”
 One that they either created themselves from scratch or taken from another game.
 Either way, the results are something familiar enough to easily allow anyone to learn how to play and unique enough to be a particular part of a family’s collective memory.
 This game does just that by taking a tried and true game many have played and adding a personal touch passed down through generations.
 And like all loved things, they only become more significant and grow when shared with others.

-SKUNK’D, designed by the Johnson Family and to be published by SKUNK’D Games, will reportedly be comprised of six custom six-sided dice, an unspecified number of score sheets (which will be available to download and print), and a rule book.
-While it should be no surprise that the game comes with said rule book, it’s worth noting because it has many different ways to play beyond the standard game, as you will soon learn.
-As this is a prepublished game, I cannot comment on the game’s comment quality.
+SKUNK’D, designed by Hooked on Johson Games and to be published by SKUNK’D Games, will reportedly be comprised of six custom six-sided dice, one quick reference card, ten Rules cards, a rule book, and one satin bag to carry everything in.
+As this is a prepublished game, I cannot comment on the game’s component quality.
 The provided dice are excellent and represent, as near as possible, the final dice to be released in the game.

 Setting Up the Game, Standard Play, and Winning